 and trophic interactions between fish species

 My research focuses on the biology and physiology of fish.
 This research includes aspects of fisheries biology such as reproduction, maturity and age and growth in elasmobranchs (sharks, skates, and stingrays).
-Recent interests have also included the physiological responses to stress and how this influences by-catch mortality and aquaculture practices in teleosts.
-The composition, movements, and spatial/temporal distribution of fishes and fish communities within the Saco Bay Estuary system is also of great interest to me.
+Interests also include the physiological responses to stress and how this influences by-catch mortality in commercial and recreqational fishing gear and the composition, movements, and spatial/temporal distribution of fishes and fish communities.

 Other Scholarly Activity